-Before heading straight into calculator mode, read the whole question properly first to make sure you fully understand what needs calculating while keeping in mind this is not a maths test but a reasoning test involving maths.
+Before heading straight into calculator mode, first read the whole question properly to make sure you fully understand what needs calculating.
+Keep in mind this is not a maths test but a reasoning test involving maths.
 Beware of purposely placed incorrect answer traps, reason it out in your head first and check it with the online calculator if both of you are wrong you may be looking at one of these tricks.

 Getting to know your basic math principles and knowing how to use data from tables, graphs and diagram is really useful for this section.
 The following list of math principles are imperative to know for success in this subtest: